Meppadi

-Meppadi is a village in the Indian state of Kerala.
-It is an extremely scenic hill station on the State Highway between Kozhikode and Ooty.
+Meppadi is a small town in the Indian state of Kerala.
+It is a scenic hill station on the State Highway between Kozhikode and Ooty.
 The nearest city is Kalpetta, which is the headquarters of the Wayanad revenue district.

+History

+2024 Landslides

+In July 2024, Meppadi was one of the villages in Wayanad district most affected by deadly landslides.

 Economy

 Tea cultivation is the main economic activity of Meppadi village.
 There are also some vegetable cultivation on small scale.
 Most of the people living in Meppadi are workers in various tea estates where they cultivate cardamom too.
 There is a small town catering to locals and the tourists.
 The tourists come to enjoy the salubrious climate of the place.

 Distance

 Meppadi is 12 km from Kalpetta town in the Wayanad District.
-It is 78 km from Kozhikode (Calicut), 106 km from Ooty, and 281 km from Bangalore.
+It is 78 km from Kozhikode (Calicut), 81 km from Nilambur, and 106 km from Ooty, and 281 km from Bangalore.